NANesseth/AIS2203_Project_Sphero/README.md

 - Download the udp server on the raspberry pi. (https://github.com/tostoner/udp_server)
 - Run Main.py using sudo and python3. (sudo python3 Main.py)

+After the server is running and finished initializing, the green lights should appear on the Sphero RVR which indicates that the RVR is ready to connect to the client.
+Have fun and drive safe!
 #### Client instructions
 - This project is easiest built using vcpkg.
 - Call CMake with `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` (using manifest mode).